-You are not alone in this journey - MDA is here to provide assistance and support so our students with neuromuscular disease and our valued educators can achieve success together inside the classroom and beyond.
+You are not alone in this journey - MDA is here to provide assistance and support so our students with neuromuscular disease and our valued educators in hometowns across America can achieve success together inside the classroom and beyond.

-Educators have the power to help provide students affected by neuromuscular disease with the foundation for a life of independence and selfadvocacy.
+Educators have the power to help provide students affected by neuromuscular disease with the foundation for a life of independence and self-advocacy.